cfengine/documentation/reference/components.markdown

 **Description:** The default package module body to use.

-Defines the default package module body to use for [package promises][packages], if none is specified in the promise.
+Defines the default package module body to use for [package promises][packages-v2], if none is specified in the promise.

 **Type:** `string`